karaoc/dayz.test/Server-settings.md

 ### "LightingConfig"
 Integer.

 1. : Default - Default lighting of dayz we all know.
 2. : Dark - Make the night very dark, the day is with default lighting.
 3. : Gloom - Change how lighting work for night and day.
 The night is a bit darker than default but not as much as Dark mode.
 The day is more "gloomy", everything shines more !

 ### "EnableLamps"
 Integer.

-0. : Disabled - The streets lights are off
+0. Disabled - The streets lights are off;
-1. : Generators - Currently unused.
+1. Generators - Currently unused.
 Would require you to fix a generator to make street lights work.
-2. : Always On - Street lights are emitting lights but some of them will stay off intentionnaly.
+2. Always On - Street lights are emitting lights but some of them will stay off intentionnaly.
-3. : Always On (Everywhere) - Force every lights to be turned on
+3. Always On (Everywhere) - Force every lights to be turned on;

 ### "EnableGenerators"
 Bool.
 Currently unused, will spawn town/village generators for the mode 1 for "EnableLamps"